justlark/lark.gay/site/content/log/where-is-furry.md

 "collared"[^4].
 Goths and punks read it as alt fashion.
 Furries read it as furry attire.
 None of these explanations tell the full story.

-My collar doesn't symbolize my relationship with anyone else; you could say I'm self-collared.
+My collar isn't just alt fashion.
+It's not just queer signaling.
+It doesn't symbolize my relationship with anyone else.
 It also predates me identifying as a furry.
-It's a comfort item for me; I feel weird not wearing it.
-I'm so used to wearing it I sometimes forget to take it off before I sleep or shower.

 My collar represents my relationship with normativity.
 My relationship with queerness.
 But most importantly, it represents a commitment to myself--a commitment to own my identity, live authentically, and not let internalized shame direct the course of my life.

+When I started wearing my collar out, I was terrified.
+But I pushed through the discomfort, hoping I would come out the other side of it more resilient.
+Wearing my collar out started as an exercise in getting over what strangers think of me, but it went on to embody a stubborn refusal to compromise on my identity.
+I don't hide who I am, because I don't feel like I can be my full authentic self otherwise.

 Where is furry?
-It's something I carry with me--literally wear on my body.
+Furry is something I carry with me--symbolically on my body, but also a promise to be the most Lark I can be.
 More than just the friends I've made and the events I attend, furry represents growth.
 Finding myself has been a journey, and I owe much of what I've uncovered so far to this community.

 [^1]:
     The [Wikipedia article](https://en.wikipedia.org/wiki/Cringe_culture) on
-    cringe culture literally opens with a picture of fursuiters, specifically calling out furries as a common target.
+    cringe culture literally opens with a picture of fursuiters.

 [^2]:
     Sometimes these compliments are a subtle "I see you; I know what you are",